ivanomatteo/laravel-db-mutex/README.md

 This library implement a mutex mechanism, using a polimorphic one to many relationship.

-When calling usingDbMutex(), if not alredy exists, a row matching the current model typem id and the specified "name" field (the default name is "default"), will be added in the db_mutexes table.
+When calling usingDbMutex(), if not alredy exists, a row matching the current model type, id and the specified "name" field (the default name is "default"), will be added in the db_mutexes table.

 On that row will be applied a "lock for update" (the db engine in use must support it), eusuring the mutual exclusion.